Curriculum Leader: Mr G Maloy

 Year 9 Foundation year

-Year 9 students who have chosen GCSE Business or the level 2 BTEC Business course now follow a foundation year before embarking on their qualification at the start of year 10.
-This foundation course consists of 4 lessons a fortnight and is intended to give students the opportunity to learn the basics of business as well as carry out investigations into local business organisations so they can apply knowledge learned in their lessons.
+Year 9 students who have chosen the GCSE Business or Level 2 BTEC Tech Award in Enterprise programme of study follow a foundation course before starting their qualification.
+Both courses consist of 4 lessons a fortnight and is intended to give students the opportunity to learn the basics of business as well as carry out investigations into local business organisations so they can apply knowledge learned in their lessons.
 Topics covered include: